Here's a dirty secret about hyper-converged infrastructure: You don't need to buy an appliance to stand up your...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-In the case of DIY hyper-convergence, it would still be in an organization's best interest to use performance-matched hardware, but it can choose the hardware that makes the most sense for its own individual needs.
-An organization might, for example, find that none of a vendor's integrated products are the right size for its needs.
-As such, an organization that adopts DIY hyper-convergence might assemble a platform that is more powerful than a vendor's low-grade offering, but not quite as extensive as that vendor's next-level offering.
+In the case of DIY hyper-convergence, it would still be in your best interest to use performance-matched hardware, but you can choose the hardware that makes the most sense for your own individual needs.

-Likewise, an organization might find it can build a hyper-converged system based around the use of commodity hardware.
-Conversely, hardware vendors often build their hyper-converged platforms around premium hardware.
+You might find you can build a hyper-converged system based on commodity hardware whereas hardware vendors often build their hyper-converged platforms around premium hardware.

 Will the DIY movement thrive?